 Head lice or ‘nit’ lotion

-You can buy this from a pharmacy or get it on prescription from your doctor.
-Your pharmacist, school nurse, health visitor, family doctor or NHS walk-in centre will advise you about the most effective treatments.
+You can buy this from a pharmacy.
+Your pharmacist will advise you about the most effective treatments.
 Lice are resistant to some treatments, and the best treatment may depend on where you live.
-You should certainly talk to them if your child has any skin problems such as eczema or asthma, because a water-based (rather than alcohol-based) preparation would be advisable.
+Resistance to all insecticide nit lotions is very common and they are not normally a first-line choice any more.
+You should certainly talk to the pharmacist if your child has any skin problems such as eczema or asthma, because a water-based (rather than alcohol-based) preparation would be advisable.
 The lotion will not remove the empty egg cases (nits) and you either have to wait for them to grow out, cut the hair they are stuck on, or use a lice comb to remove them.
 Special shampoos are available that claim to get rid of lice, but in fact they do not work very well.

 How to use head lice or ‘nit’ lotion